Troubleshooting Connection Issues

 Shown for a moment after a successful reconnect attempt.

-This is meessage is shown when all 30 attempts to re-connect are unsuccessful.
+Displayed when, after a connection is established, the connection is lost and all 30 attempts to re-connect are unsuccessful.

 Causes:

-- The user is disconnected from the Internet (ISP problems, power failure, tripping over the router, etc.)
+- The user looses Internet connection (ISP problems, power failure, tripping over the router, etc.)

 Recovering Unsaved Recordings